Benet Academy: Sports

-Benet Hockey plays in the Chicago Catholic Hockey league (CCHL) and has won the coveted Kennedy Cup league championship trophy four times.
-The Redwings first won 'the cup' in 2013, then 2015 and 'back to back' championship wins in 2020 & 2021.
-The team plays out of the Seven Bridges Ice Arena in Woodridge, IL.

 Benet's chess team, founded in 2012, has won every Far Side Suburban Chess Conference championship since the team's inception.
 In 2014 the chess team took second place at the IHSA state tournament.

 Performing arts

 The theater department has staged annual musicals since 1997.
 Shows have included 42nd Street, Bye Bye Birdie, Guys and Dolls, Hello, Dolly!, and Pippin.
 In 2000, the department began depicting works that were "not quite so fluffy and light", including Children of Eden, West Side Story, Fiddler on the Roof, The Pirates of Penzance, and Into the Woods.
 In 2006, the department celebrated its tenth anniversary of musical performances with a production of The Music Man.

 Benet's band program, practically nonexistent in the late 1950s, was revitalized by director Andy Marchese in the mid-1960s, who introduced new uniforms, regularly scheduled concerts, and marching band trophies.
 Participation in the marching band also increased after the school became coeducational, since there were more musicians willing to play instruments male students saw as feminine.
 Out of 1,275 students at Benet in 1999–00, 130 were choir students and 115 were band students.
 Instrumental groups include two concert bands, a percussion ensemble, three jazz bands, a marching band, a pep band, and a string orchestra.
 In 1998 the pep band was one of eight schools chosen from a pool of 58 to perform at the state basketball tournament.
 In 2002, the school's symphonic band was one of three high school bands invited to play at the Illinois Music Educators Association All-State Conference in Peoria.
 Vocal music groups include five choirs, one of which is a student-led mass choir that participates in school liturgies.